 - 1. Perform an accurate complete or focused patient interview and physical exam in a prioritized, organized manner without supervision, with respect for the patient, and tailored to the clinical situation and specific patient encounter.
 Integrate the scientific foundations of medicine with clinical reasoning skills to guide information gathering (EPA 1a, 1b). - 2.
 Dynamically Integrate patient data to formulate an assessment, develop a working diagnosis and prioritized list of alternate potential diagnoses.
-Avoid common cognitive errors of clinical reasoning (EPA2). - 3.
+Avoid common cognitive errors of clinical reasoning (EPA 2). - 3.
 Select and interpret common diagnostic and screening tests using evidence-based and cost-effective principles (EPA 3). - 4.
-Enters accurate, focused, and context-specific documentation of a clinical encounter in either written or electronic formats (EPA 5). - 5.
-Concisely and accurately present a summary of the clinical encounter and synthesis of clinical reasoning to the health care team (including patients and families) to achieve a shared understanding of the patient's current condition (EPA 6). - 6.
-Apply understanding of roles, responsibilities, and contributions of individual team members to communicate effectively with physician and non-physician members of the team to provide safe, timely, effective, efficient, and equitable patient care (EPA 9).
+Enter safe orders and prescriptions for patients in the inpatient setting (EPA4). - 5.
+Enters accurate, focused, and context-specific documentation of a clinical encounter in either written or electronic formats (EPA 5). - 6.
+Concisely and accurately present a summary of the clinical encounter and synthesis of clinical reasoning to the health care team (including patients and families) to achieve a shared understanding of the patient's current condition (EPA 6). - 7.
+Apply understanding of roles, responsibilities, and contributions of individual team members to communicate effectively with physician and non-physician members of the team to provide safe, timely, effective, efficient, and equitable patient care (EPA9).